-It's never too young to develop good habits, but mid-life (age about 40-64) is a good time to start making healthy choices if you’re not already doing so.
+It's never too late to develop good habits, but mid-life (age about 40-64) is a good time to start making healthy choices if you’re not already doing so.
 Many people use changes in their lives – children moving out, a health scare, divorce or starting the menopause – as a prompt to start living more healthily.
 You’ll find it easier to adopt a healthier lifestyle if you can build it into your normal daily routine.
 Get your friends and family to support you – or better yet, join you.

 Based on the latest research, here are our top tips to reduce your risk of dementia.
 Your risk will be lowest if you can adopt several of these and not just one or two.

 1. Keep physically active – for at least 30 minutes, five times a week.
 You’ll need to be active enough to raise your heart rate and get a bit out of breath.
 You could walk, cycle, swim or join an exercise or dance group.
 Regular physical exercise in middle-aged or older adults reduces the risk of developing dementia.
 It’s also good for your heart and mental wellbeing.
 Exercise like this brings health benefits even if you’re not losing weight.